a-thousand-channels/ORTE-backend/README.md

 ## Installation

-Basic steps for a local installation on your *nix machine:
+Basic steps for a local installation on your machine:

 ### Get repository